Certificate in Media and Politics (CMAP)

 - one advanced media theory course

-In the senior year, each SFS-Q student pursuing the Certificate in Media and Politics writes a 25-30 page research thesis on a topic related to media and politics, under the supervision of a faculty mentor.
+SFS-Q students pursuing the Certificate in Media and Politics can opt to write a 25-30 page research thesis on a topic related to media and politics, under the supervision of a faculty mentor.
 Students can elect to revise and expand a paper undertaken as part of a previous course.

 The completed thesis must be reviewed and approved by the Media and Politics faculty.
 The student will give a formal presentation of the thesis during the spring semester in which the thesis is completed.

-All of the above requirements must be successfully met to earn the Certificate in Media and Politics.
+All of the above requirements (three NU-Q courses + three SFS-Q courses + thesis or ePortfolio) must be successfully met and approved to earn the Certificate in Media and Politics.
 The Certificate is then posted to the official Georgetown University transcript.